 We can then register your details, and depending on the date of your admission, confirm your place on the operating theatre list.
 We will also check your health fund status, if applicable.
 Our friendly admissions team are available to help you with your paperwork if needed.
-Please complete your online admission as early as possible, so we can plan your care.
+Please complete your admission paperwork as early as possible, so we can plan your care.

 Depending on your surgeon’s instructions to the hospital, someone from our team will be in touch to confirm your admission time.

 Please read through the information below to properly prepare for your surgery.
-You can also download a copy of our patient information brochures below.

 Before your surgery